evolvedbinary/elemental/.github/ISSUE_TEMPLATE/bug_report.md

     xmldb:remove("/db/system/config/db/test")
 };

-<-- Adjust to your reported issue -->
+(: Adjust to your reported issue :) declare
-declare
-    %test:assertTrue
+    %test:assertEquals(1)
-function t:test() {
+function t:test-1() {
     let $test-data := collection('/db/test')
     for $result in $test-data//root
     return
-       count($result) eq 1
+       count($result)
 };
 ```

-If the above isn't working, please tell us the exact steps you took when you encountered the problem:
+If the above isn't working, please tell us the exact steps you took when you encountered the problem, e.g.
-1. Go to '...'
+1. Go to ...
-2. Click on '....'
+2. Click on ...
-3. Scroll down to '....'
+3. Scroll down to ...
-4. See error
+4. Results in the error ...

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Context (please always complete the following information)**
-One option is to use [xst](https://www.npmjs.com/package/@existdb/xst), and copy and paste the output produced by running `xst info` here:**

- - Build: [eXist-6.1.0]
+* Version: [Elemental 6.3.1]
- - Java: [1.8.0_352]
+* Java: [1.8.0_352]
- - OS: [Mac OS X 12.6.2]
+* OS: [macOS X 12.6.2]

 **Additional context**

-- How is eXist-db installed? [e.g. JAR installer, DMG, … ]
+* How is Elemental installed? [e.g. JAR installer, DMG, … ]
-- Any custom changes in e.g. `conf.xml`?
+* Any custom changes in e.g. `conf.xml`?